pazdera/tco/README.md

 to apply your settings system-wide, go with the second option to set things up for yourself only (recommended).

-And now the important bit, in order to make **tco** work correctly in your environment, you will need to configure the **ANSI palette**.
-These 16 colours are configurable in most terminals (you probably have yours customised too).
-**tco** needs to know your setup, so it can make decisions which colour to use.
+And now the important bit, in order to make **tco** work best in your environment, it is recommended to configure your **ANSI palette**.
+These 16 colours are configurable in most terminals (you probably have yours customised too). **tco** needs to know your setup, so it can make decisions which colour to use.
+If you don't configure them, tco will not use the ANSI colours at all in order to avoid mistakes.
 You can do so like this:

 ```yaml
 # Don't forget changing the values to match your terminal configuration